bcoles/kasld/docs/usage.md

 ### Markdown (`-m`)

 `-m` (`--markdown`) formats the summary for issue trackers (GitHub / GitLab markdown tables).
-The KASLR table carries the same two-window model as the text readout: the guaranteed **Inferred text range**, the speculative **Likely text range** when a sub-floor signal narrows it, the remaining slots with their grain (`N x <align>`) and entropy, the **Phys/Virt coupling** classification, and any Memory-KASLR (directmap / vmalloc / vmemmap) bounds.
+It carries the same **Layout** table as the text readout, with the same five columns and the same rows — both are rendered from one row model, so the two views cannot describe the same resolved state differently.
+Beneath it a short table holds what those columns have no room for: `_stext` where a quantity has one, the compile-time default a slide is measured from, and the **Phys/Virt coupling** classification.
 When the kernel-text function order is reordered (FG-KASLR / LTO / AutoFDO / Propeller), a **Caution** note warns that a leaked address no longer resolves the rest of the symbols via a generic `System.map`.
-When KASLR is disabled or unsupported, the compile-time **Kernel image base** is reported (there is no slide, so the base is the answer).
+When KASLR is disabled or unsupported there is no slide, so the engine-resolved **Kernel image base** is the answer — followed, where the compile-time default is not that base, by a remark saying whether the evidence rules the default out.
 The leak table credits the component(s) that produced each address.
 With `--verbose`, a `## Address space` section embeds the virtual and physical ASCII address-space maps in a fenced code block (the same diagrams the text readout draws).
 An `## Environment`